Country Partners: Commercial performance

 The album peaked at No. 1 on the US Billboard Hot Country LP's chart, the duo's second album to top the chart.

 The album's only single, "As Soon as I Hang Up the Phone", was released in May 1974 and peaked at No. 1 on the US Billboard Hot Country Singles chart, their fourth consecutive No. 1 single together.
-In Canada, the single peaked at No. 1 on the RPM Country Singles chart, the duo's third consecutive songs to top the chart.
+In Canada, the single peaked at No. 1 on the RPM Country Singles chart, the duo's third consecutive song to top the chart.
 The single peaked at No. 57 on the Kent Music Report in Australia.

 Recording

 Recording sessions for the album took place on April 23, 24 and 25, 1974, at Bradley's Barn in Mount Juliet, Tennessee.
 Two songs on the album were recorded during the sessions for 1973's Louisiana Woman, Mississippi Man.
 "As Soon as I Hang Up the Phone" was recorded on March 7, 1973, and "Lifetime Before" was recorded on April 5.